bcogs/shmsync/README.md

 # Overview

-shmsync is a C++ 11 library that provides synchronization primitives such as mutexes that work beyond threads, for example, across processes, as long as they're stored in a memory area shared between those processes (usually allocated with mmap or with system V shared memory).
+`shmsync` is a C++ 14 library that provides synchronization primitives such as mutexes that work beyond threads, for example, across processes, as long as they're stored in a memory area shared between those processes (usually allocated with mmap or with system V shared memory).

 Look in the .h files for the documentation of the public API.
 You'll need to explicitly control where the shmsync objects are placed in memory, which you can do using C++ 11 *placement new*, eg. `new (the address) shmsync::Mutex`.